dart-archive/native_synchronization/README.md

 [![Dart](https://github.com/dart-lang/native_synchronization/actions/workflows/dart.yaml/badge.svg)](https://github.com/dart-lang/native_synchronization/actions/workflows/dart.yaml)

+This package exposes a portable interface for low-level thread synchronization primitives like `Mutex` and `ConditionVariable`.

-Low level synchronization primitives built on dart:ffi.
+It also provides some slightly more high-level synchronization primitives like `Mailbox` built on top of low-level primitives.

-## TODO: Projects docs

-TODO: Add a brief project description here.

 ## Status: experimental

 **NOTE**: This package is currently experimental and published under the [labs.dart.dev](https://dart.dev/dart-team-packages) pub publisher in order to solicit feedback.

 For packages in the labs.dart.dev publisher we generally plan to either graduate the package into a supported publisher (dart.dev, tools.dart.dev) after a period